alwaysai/people-counter/README.md

 Once accepted to the program, follow the setup instructions located on the [Docs page](https://dashboard.alwaysai.co/docs/getting_started/introduction.html) - Note this link is accessible only to beta users.

+## Persistence
+The metric_manager saves a record of visits with each newLoop() call.
+To reset, delete the `visits.json` file.

 ## Usage
 Once the alwaysAI toolset is installed on your development machine (or edge device if developing directly on it) you can run the following CLI commands: